amspector100/blip_sims/README.md

-# BLiP Simulations
+# BLiP Simulations (anonymized)

-This repository contains all the code to replicate the experiments from [Spector and Janson (2022)](https://arxiv.org/pdf/2203.17208.pdf).
-Running these scripts requires a python environment with ``pyblip`` installed: please see https://github.com/amspector100/pyblip for installation.
+This repository contains all the code to replicate the experiments from the paper "Controlled Discovery and Localization of Signals via

-Note that a variety of other code and software was published with the paper, which is listed below.

-- pyblip, a Python package implementing BLiP: https://github.com/amspector100/pyblip.
-- blipr, an R package implementing BLiP: https://github.com/amspector100/blipr.
-- The code for the fine-mapping analysis: https://github.com/amspector100/ukbb_blip.
-- The code for the astronomical application: https://github.com/amspector100/DeblendingStarfields.
+Bayesian Linear Programming."
+Running these scripts requires a python environment with ``pyblip`` installed, which can be installed using
+ ``python3.9 -m pip install -U pyblip.``

+ Note that any figures from the real applications (Section 5 and Appendices G, H) can be reproduced using the other attached repositories.

 ## Overview